McCleary--Rubin reconstruction for simple forest-skein groups: A class of examples

-The canonical action $\al:G^V\act\cC$ induces actions $\gamma^T:G^T\act S_1$ and $\gamma:G\act(0,1)$ through the map $j$.
+The canonical action $\widehat{\al}:G^V\act\{\0,\1\}^\N$ induces actions $\gamma^T:G^T\act \R/\Z$ and $\gamma:G\act(0,1)$ through the map $j$.
 By the above observation, these actions restricted to $T$ and $F$ are just their standard actions, which are rigid.
-It follows that if the actions $\gamma^T:G^T\act S_1$ and $\gamma:G\act(0,1)$ of the larger groups $G^T,G$ are faithful, then they are automatically rigid.
-This corroborates our general results from Section \ref{sec:rigid-FS}. \end{enumerate} \end{remark}
+It follows that if the actions $\gamma^T:G^T\act\R/\Z$ and $\gamma:G\act(0,1)$ of the larger groups $G^T$ and $G$ are faithful, then they are automatically rigid.
+This corroborates our general results from section \ref{sec:rigid-FS} in the special case of assumption \ref{ass:1}. \end{enumerate} \end{remark}